 - International partners collaborating with SSERVI domestic teams and each other, addressing key topics of mutual interest

 The SSERVI central office is located at NASA Ames Research Center, in the heart of Silicon Valley.
 The staff at the SSERVI central office forms the organizational and collaborative hub for the domestic and international teams.
-As noted above, SSERVI Central administers funding for the domestic teams, provides IT connections for the teams and community activities, develops the community through the annual Exploration Science Forum, Workshops Without Walls, Director’s Seminars and other activities, and manages related efforts such as the Lunar Mapping and Modeling Portal.
+As noted above, SSERVI Central administers funding for the domestic teams, provides IT connections for the teams and community activities, develops the community through the annual Exploration Science Forum, Workshops Without Walls, Director’s Seminars and other activities, and manages related efforts such as the Solar System Treks.
 The SSERVI teams are supported through multiple year cooperative agreements with NASA; each team is comprised of a number of elements accomplished through multiple institutions, all managed by a Principal Investigator.
 International partners, selected through proposals approved by NASA headquarters, collaborate on a wide variety of projects and activities.

-Ames is known for its innovative and cost-savings approaches to space exploration, and rapid advances in technology development happen everyday in this valley.
-Ames Research Center is home to each of the NASA virtual institute central offices (the NASA Astrobiology Institute (NAI; 1998-present), the NASA Lunar Science Institute (2008-13), the NASA Aeronautics Research Institute (NARI; 2010-present) and now SSERVI.
+Ames is known for its innovative and cost-savings approaches to space exploration, and rapid advances in technology happen every day in Silicon Valley.
+Ames Research Center is home to each of the NASA virtual institute central offices (the NASA Astrobiology Institute (NAI; 1998-present), the NASA Lunar Science Institute (NLSI, 2008-13), SSERVI (2013-present; follow-on to NLSI), and the Small Spacecraft Systems Virtual Institute (S3VI, 2016-present).
 The National Research Council has strongly endorsed the virtual institute model as an effective and unique business model for forging strong scientific collaborations.

 Virtual Institutes address complex, multi-faceted questions, using a Cooperative Agreement Notice (CAN) as the mechanism through which teams are funded.
-A CAN leverages NASA’s investment because it is a contractual obligation that requires in-kind contributions from the Principal Investigator’s institution (facilities, faculty hires, non-NASA funded labor, etc. Teams are funded for five years, providing stability for students (our future workforce), with CANs issued every 2-3 years to allow overlap between generations of institute teams.
+A CAN leverages NASA’s investment through in-kind contributions from a Principal Investigator’s institution including facilities, faculty hires, non-NASA funded labor etc., as well as offering flexibility in direction as research projects evolve.
+Teams are funded for five years, providing stability for students (our future workforce), with CANs issued every 2-3 years to allow overlap between generations of institute teams.
 This timescale also allows quick response to any change in NASA direction.
-Each SSERVI CAN is developed with NASA Headquarters by the SSERVI Central Office.
+Each SSERVI CAN is developed jointly by NASA Headquarters and the SSERVI Central Office.